krasimir/fabrico/README.md

 The easier way is to download the files directly and check the documentation of every of the modules.

-Fabrico is also available for *composer*
+Fabrico is also available for *composer*:

     {
         "require": {